Scalibur: Reading Body Composition from a Cheap Bluetooth Scale

 This rsyncs the code, installs dependencies via uv, and sets up two systemd services:

 SQLite with WAL mode handles concurrent access between the scanner writing packets and the dashboard reading measurements.
-The dashboard runs database migrations on startup, so existing installations are automatically upgraded when new schema changes are deployed (like the addition of the profiles table).
+The dashboard runs database migrations on startup, so existing installations upgrade themselves when new schema changes arrive (like the addition of the profiles table).
+Hopefully inside the bus rather than under it, but I won’t make the perfect the enemy of the good.

-Low-level BLE is tricky but rewarding.
-Most BLE tutorials focus on GATT services and characteristics.
-Advertisement-based protocols are less common but simpler once you understand HCI packets.
+Low-level BLE is tricky but gratifying.
+Most BLE tutorials concern themselves with GATT services and characteristics.
+Advertisement-based protocols are less commonly documented, but simpler once you grasp HCI packets.
+The documentation is sparse enough that you feel like an archaeologist.

 Iterative debugging with real hardware is slow.
-I burned a lot of time stepping on and off the scale, waiting for packets, checking hex dumps.
-A good test suite with captured packets would have saved hours.
+I spent a lot of time stepping on and off the scale, waiting for packets, scrutinising hex dumps.
+A proper test suite with captured packets would have saved hours.
+I did not build one until far too late, because I am a human being and not a pedagogical example.

-Owning your data is worth the effort.
-The scale’s original app is fine, but now I have a SQLite database I can query however I want.
-I can export to CSV, build custom visualizations, or integrate with other health tracking systems.
+Owning your data is worth the bother.
+The scale’s original app functions well enough.
+But now I have a SQLite database I can query however I please — export to CSV, build custom visualisations, integrate with other systems.
+The entire pipeline from bare feet to bar chart lives under my roof.

 Weight-based identification is surprisingly robust.
-When I needed multi-user support, my first instinct was to use the scale’s built-in user ID field.
-That turned out to be unreliable.
-The simpler solution - identifying users by their weight range - works better in practice.
-Household members almost always have non-overlapping weight ranges, and the approach requires no coordination with the scale’s internal state.
+My first instinct for multi-user support was to use the scale’s built-in user ID field.
+That proved unreliable.
+The simpler approach — identifying people by their weight range — works better in practice and requires no coordination with the scale’s internal state.
+Sometimes the unsophisticated solution is the correct one, which is a lesson I keep having to relearn.

-The code is on GitHub if you want to try it with your own TY5108 scale or adapt it for similar devices.
-The packet parsing logic might work for other cheap BLE scales with minor tweaks - the protocol seems fairly common among generic Chinese body composition scales.
+The code is on GitHub if you want to try it with your own TY5108 scale or adapt it for similar hardware.
+The packet parsing logic may work for other cheap BLE scales with minor adjustments — the protocol appears fairly common among generic Chinese body composition scales, which is either a de facto standard or a shared ancestor.
+Hard to tell.